 No need for detailed engineering plans and assumptions

 Optimized retrofit schemes for more reliable and cost-efficient structures

 No need for finite element models

 "Ambient noise study proved to be a very efficient tool for the seismic response evaluation of the Centre Block, a primary heritage building of the Canadian Parliamentary Precinct in Ottawa.
 It highlighted, at an early stage, several aspects of the building response to seismic loads, aspects which will require special consideration during the design phase.
-In the same time, the ambient noise study was used for the calibration of seismic analysis computer model developed by the structural consultants.
+At the same time, the ambient noise study was used for the calibration of the seismic analysis computer model developed by the structural consultants.
 Sensequake provided timely professional services for the test planning, data collecting and post-processing, working diligently on a very complex structural framing and many site constraints."